prateekiiest/titanic_survival_exploration/README.md

 We are glad to partner with IIT Kharagpur as a part of the Kharagpur Winter of Code.
 We are proud to host this Open Source event during the winter months and we hope you have a great winter this year.

-See Project Ideas [here](https://github.com/prateekiiest/titanic_survival_exploration/wiki/Winter-of-Code-Project)  and application procedure [here](https://github.com/prateekiiest/titanic_survival_exploration/wiki/Winter-of-Code-Application)
+See Project Ideas [here](https://github.com/prateekiiest/titanic_survival_exploration/wiki/Winter-of-Code-Project)  and application procedure [here](https://github.com/prateekiiest/titanic_survival_exploration/wiki/Winter-of-Code-Application).

+Join Slack channel using this [link](https://join.slack.com/t/titanic-survival/shared_invite/enQtMjc1NDkyMzg1OTcyLTM0M2ZhOGE0YzA4MjQ0NmNjYzBiMTI5ZDUyZjJiMGVkYjdlMWNhOWNkMWU0YjA0NDI2MmNmYjk3MzU0MmM3N2I)

 -------------------------------------------------------------------------